DamilolaAsore/AIRLINE-LOYALTY-PROGRAM/README.md

 -	CUSTOMER_FLIGHT: 392,936 original records reduced to 391,014 unique records after removing exact duplicate records.
 -	CUSTOMER_LOYALTY: 16,737 unique loyalty members.
--	Postal Codes: 921 invalid postal-code records identified, with 15,816 valid postal-code records remaining.
+-	POSTAL CODES: 921 invalid postal-code records identified, with 15,816 valid postal-code records remaining.
 -	CALENDAR: 2,557 records, with date fields reviewed and incorrect start-of-month and start-of-quarter values corrected.
--	Salary: Negative salary values were converted to NULL so that they would not be treated as valid salary values.
+-	SALARIES: Negative salaries values were converted to NULL so that they would not be treated as valid salary values.

 The cleaned tables were subsequently used for the business analysis of the 2018 promotional campaign, customer demographic adoption, loyalty membership, and summer 2018 flight activity.